fregogui/CineNet/UPDATE.md

 ## Update

 ### Update list since since 02/03/2018 :
-* We surrounded the winners' nodes in orange and added a "Only Oscars Winners 2018" to display only these people.
+* We surrounded the winners' nodes in orange and added a "Only Oscars Winners 2018" filter to display only these people.

 <table border="0">
   <tr>